hyprwm/hyprland-website/README.md

 - `pnpm dev` To start the dev server
 - `pnpm build` To build the static site into `./build`
 - `pnpm preview` To preview the built site in `./build` ( no dev environment )

+## Markdown features

+- News entries are in `content/news/` and feature a `title` and a `date`.
+The date can be provided as an Unix timestamp in seconds or as any string Javascript can parse.
+- `.md` files get parsed with [mdsvex](https://github.com/pngwn/mdsvex).
+So you can also use `svelte` code within them.

 ## Credits